xjtu-enre/ENRE-ts/README.md

 ## Features

-* 📃 Conforms to the latest ECMAScript/TypeScript specification
+* 📃 Conforms to the latest ECMAScript/TypeScript and Node.js
+  specification

-* 📦 Out-of-box support for monorepo projects
+* 📦 Out-of-the-box support for monorepo projects

 * 📐 Highly standardized, the documentations are comprehensive and vivid

-* 🏛 Driven by community, and totally open-sourced
+* 🏛 Driven by community, and totally open-source

 ## Installing